forestgrape/coronavirus/index.md

     > ###### Comment on Comments
     > Subjective or off topic remarks are formatted as comments, if not the formulations are about the topic alone.
     > A section on the coronavirus page - with the content that Coronaviruses enter and leave cell preferable from the cell side pointing outwards (apical side) - was titled 'Orientation matters' for quite a long time and in the same section I had written McCray & Co instead of McCray et al. Both formulations I choose because of a 'cool' sound.
 The section is and was not marked as subjective accordingly I didn't intend any ambiguity.
-    > * The word orientation was used in the sense of positioning  (google-scholar shows quite a few results with orientation matters and most are about physics and also the oxford dictionary lists position as the first meaning).
-However, I acknowledge, that orientation is used in different contexts and depending on the background, what one thinks when reading 'orientation' can vary - often orientation is used to denote attitudes or sexual orientation.
+    > * The word orientation was used in the sense of positioning  (google-scholar shows quite a few results with 'orientation matters' and most are about physics and also the oxford dictionary lists 'position' as the first meaning).
+However, I acknowledge, that orientation is used in different contexts and depending on the background, what one thinks when reading 'orientation' can vary - in social contexts, orientation is often used to denote attitudes or sexual orientation.
-    > * McCray & Co does *not* imply that the research is business like, it is outstanding and shows a basics principle of betacoronavirus, namely they mostly live on the surfaces and not within tissues.
+    > * McCray & Co does *not* imply that the research is business focussed (showing and interpreting the results to highlight the benefits of a product instead of an unbiased analysis of the topic), it is outstanding and shows a basics principle of betacoronavirus, namely they mostly live on the surfaces and not within tissues.

-    > In my opinion, orientations in the sense of attitudes should *only* matter if important for the topic of interest (e.g. sexual orientation can matter for dating or sport preferences for sport friends).
+    > In my opinion, orientations in the sense of attitudes should *only* matter if important for the topic of interest (e.g. sexual orientation usually matters for dating or sport preferences for sport friends).

-    > For a virus infecting a cell the orientation is usually not relevant, however it is relevant for coronaviruses infecting cell in the respiratory tract.
+    > For a virus infecting a cell the orientation is usually not relevant, however it is relevant for coronaviruses infecting cells in the respiratory tract.